All Episodes

 That's what they're trying to get you to do.

-They're trying to get you to take on their role, which is solely their role, defined in the Constitution.
+They're trying to get you to take on their role, which is solely their role defined in the Constitution.

 I like how they write in the executive summary, they debase the grave power of impeachment and disdain the solemn responsibility that that power entails.

-Anyone having the most basic respect for the sovereign will of the American people should shudder at the enormity of casting a vote to peach impeach a duly elected president.
+Anyone having the most basic respect for the sovereign will of the American people should shudder at the enormity of casting a vote to impeach a duly elected president.

 By the way, supposed to be bipartisan.